-When you immigrate to the USA from Mexico, it’s natural to have a lot of questions.
+When moving to the United States from Mexico, it’s natural to have a lot of questions.
 How do you find a place to stay?
 What’s the best way to find a job in the USA as a foreigner?
 What are the essentials you need to arrange and what can wait?
-There will be a lot of practical things to figure out before you’re fully settled, and that will take time.
+You’ll need to figure out a lot of practical things, and that takes time.
 There’s nothing you can do to change that.
 But being successful in the new country will go much smoother for you in the long run if you invest time and energy into the right things immediately after you immigrate to the USA.
 What are the right things?
 Learn or perfect your English, get connected with the right local Mexican community, and start working on your credit score.
 Here’s how you can get started with those.

 La Mansion del Ingles: This can easily be your one and only source of English learning materials.
 It features grammar and vocabulary exercises, as well as podcasts and free courses for all levels.
 The website is in Spanish, so even if you’re a beginner you’ll easily find your way around.

 Blabbinit English: This YouTube channel is for English learners from beginner to intermediate level.
-All video lessons are aimed towards Spanish speakers, making this channel a great place for you to start after immigrating from Mexico to the United States.
+All video lessons aim towards Spanish speakers, making this channel a great place for you to start after immigrating from Mexico to the United States.

-ELSA Speak App - Your American English Accent Coach: The ELSA Speak app is an English learning app you can use in Spanish, so you can benefit from it even as a beginner.
+ELSA Speak App – Your American English Accent Coach: The ELSA Speak app is an English learning app you can use in Spanish, so you can benefit from it even as a beginner.
 The app’s true advantage is its Pronunciation and Accent Coaching tool.
-If you're struggling with pronunciation, this tool can help you improve quickly.
+If you’re struggling with pronunciation after moving to the United States, this tool can help you improve quickly.

 Ayuda: This non-profit organization is focused on helping low-income Latino immigrants in the USA.
 Their services include legal, social, and language learning support.
 You’ll find them in Washington DC, Maryland, and Virginia.
 Ayuda can be a good start for your first months in the USA, and a source of connections with the local community.